Skip to main content

 Supply Planning Overview

-PLAIO calculates orders by taking into account: direct and derived demand, review period, safety stock policy, ordering policy, supplier lead times, MOQ & IOQ, and BOM structure and quantity requirements.
+PLAIO calculates suggested orders by taking into account: direct and derived demand, safety stock policy, ordering policy, supplier lead times, MOQ & IOQ, and BOM structure and quantity requirements.
 These calculations appear in Supply Plan worksheets, inventory projection views, and supply overview views.
+You can configure safety stock policies under Data Management > Inventory Policies.

 Supply Calculation and Replenishment